-- 1) Furthers the statewide goal of increasing water use efficiency, as opposed to water conservation throughout the state. a 20% reduction in per capita water use by 2020 as set forth in SBx7-7, enacted in November 2009.-(All) - 2) Would allow flexibility and options for compliance in achieving statewide water reduction goals. - 3) Seeks to cost-effectively improve water efficiency standards and policies for water-using devices.
-(Staff) - 4) Provides loans and grants to fund incentives for water conserving devices or practices. - 5) Advances and ensures accurate reporting of the implementation of water efficiency measures of the Best Management Practices (BMPs) for the California Urban Water Conservation Council's Memorandum of Understanding.
-(This no longer exists.
-It is now CalWEP.) - 5) Legislatively set water efficiency standards provided the standards are reasonable, cost effective for Orange County agencies, and consider unintended consequences, such as impacts to wastewater systems, reductions in recycled water supplies, demand hardening, and impacts to regional reliability and drought preparedness.
-(IRWD) - 6) Reasonably improves landscape water use efficiency and Commercial, Institutional and Industrial (CII) water use efficiency programs while preserving community choice and the local economy. - 7) Encourages stakeholders to investigate and develop regionally appropriate statewide landscape water efficiency conservation-standards and regulations that consider incorporate local land use and climate factors.
-(Staff) - 8) Provides financially appropriate incentives, funding, and other assistance where needed to facilitate market transformation and gain wider implementation of water-efficient indoor and outdoor technologies and practices.
-(Board) - 9) Provides incentives, funding, and other assistance where needed to facilitate water use efficiency partnerships with the energy efficiency sector.

-- 10) Recognizes past investments in water use efficiency measures, especially from the demand hardening perspective. - 11) Recognizes community growth and development when developing comparative standards for water use efficiency year-over-year.
-(IRWD) - 12) Provides tax exemptions for water conservation or efficiency incentives for measures including, but not limited to, turf removal, devices, and other measures to reduce consumption of water or enhance the absorption and infiltration capacity of the landscape.
+- 1) Furthers the statewide goal of increasing water use efficiency, as opposed to water conservation throughout the state. - 2) Would allow flexibility and options for compliance in achieving statewide water reduction goals. - 3) Seeks to cost-effectively improve water efficiency standards and policies for water-using devices. - 4) Provides loans and grants to fund incentives for water conserving devices or practices. - 5) Legislatively set water efficiency standards provided the standards are reasonable, cost effective for Orange County agencies, and consider unintended consequences, such as impacts to wastewater systems, reductions in recycled water supplies, demand hardening, and impacts to regional reliability and drought preparedness. - 6) Reasonably improves landscape water use efficiency and Commercial, Institutional and Industrial (CII) water use efficiency programs while preserving community choice and the local economy. - 7) Encourages regionally appropriate statewide landscape water efficiency-standards and regulations that consider land use, plant material, irrigation efficiency and climate factors.
+(Staff) - 8) Provides financially appropriate incentives, funding, and other assistance where needed to facilitate market transformation and gain wider implementation of water-efficient indoor and outdoor technologies and practices. - 9) Provides incentives, funding, and other assistance where needed to facilitate water use efficiency partnerships with the energy efficiency sector. - 10) Recognizes past investments in water use efficiency measures, especially from the demand hardening perspective. - 11) Recognizes community growth and development when developing comparative standards for water use efficiency year-over-year. - 12) Provides tax exemptions for water conservation or efficiency incentives for measures including, but not limited to, turf removal, devices, and other measures to reduce consumption of water or enhance the absorption and infiltration capacity of the landscape. - 13) Creates a process for development and implementation of emergency drought declarations and regulations that recognizes variations among communities, regions, and counties with respect to their abilities to withstand the impacts and effects of drought.
 (Staff)